layeredapps/stripe-connect/readme.md

     CONNECT_MAX_CONNECTIONS=
     CONNECT_IDLE_CONNECTION_LIMIT=

+If your Dashboard is configured with database read replication servers this module will follow that configuration.
+You can also specify module-specific read replication:

+    CONNECT_STORAGE_REPLICATION=true
+    CONNECT_DATABASE_URL=postgres://1.0.0.0:5432/connect
+    CONNECT_READ_DATABASE_URL1=postgres://1.0.0.1:5432/connect
+    CONNECT_READ_DATABASE_URL2=postgres://1.0.0.2:5432/connect
+    CONNECT_READ_DATABASE_URL#=postgres://1.0.0.3:5432/connect

 ### Access the API

 Dashboard and official modules are completely API-driven and you can access the same APIs on behalf of the user making requests.
 You perform `GET`, `POST`, `PATCH`, and `DELETE` HTTP requests against the API endpoints to fetch or modify data.
 This example fetches the user's Connect accounts using NodeJS, you can do this with any language: